ArduPilot/ardupilot_wiki/common/source/docs/common-smartap-pdb.rst

 ========

-`SmartAP PDB <https://sky-drones.com/power/smartap-pdb.html>`__ (Power Distribution Board) is a board which allows transferring the power from the battery to ESCs / Motors and generate power supply for the flight controller and other peripherals with different voltage levels.
+`SmartAP PDB <https://sky-drones.com/power/smartap-pdb.html>`__ (Power Distribution Board) is a board which allows transferring the power from the battery to ESCs / Motors and generate power supply for the autopilot and other peripherals with different voltage levels.
 Also, PDB provides the functionality for battery voltage / current measurements.
 SmartAP PDB makes high-power lines connections easier and much more reliable.